RetroDECK/ES-DE/INSTALL-DEV.md

 **Ctrl + i**

 This will draw a semi-transparent red frame behind all image and animation components.
+It will also draw a green frame around the carousel.

 **Ctrl + t**

 This will draw a semi-transparent blue frame around all text components.
+It will also draw a green frame around the textlist.

 **Ctrl + g**